Understanding the Dundas BI data model

 This article outlines the overall data model in Dundas BI.

 2. The data model

 The following diagram shows the main elements of the Dundas BI data model and how data flows in the system.
-Although the pathways are a bit different if you're working with relational data versus OLAP data, everything is ultimately visualized through metric sets.
+Although the pathways are a bit different if you're working with relational data versus OLAP data, everything is ultimately modeled though cubes and visualized through metric sets.

 2.1.
 Data connectors

 - A data connector holds the information necessary to connect to a data source.

 - The connection information required is different depending on the type of data provider that you select.

 - For example, to connect to SQL Server, you generally need to choose an authentication method, specify a server instance, and indicate the database you want.